-Under Earnings Calculator located at: http://fa.nmsu.edu/work-study/employers/ a link has been provided to an Excel spreadsheet, designed to be used as an earning calculator.
+Under Earnings Calculator located on the Employers page.
+A link has been provided to an Excel spreadsheet, designed to be used as an earning calculator.

 Note: The award reflects the total amount the employee may earn, not the matching figure.
 It is the responsibility of the employer to ensure that earnings do not exceed the award.